3HP latent TB treatment

 Macleods will continue to produce and supply 3HP, scaling up capacity to meet increasing demand.
 Our guarantee enabled Macleods to initially lower its price for 3HP to $15 per patient course, before a further reduction in August 2022 to $14.25 per patient course.

-The volume guarantee agreement complements a broader set of interventions provided by the Clinton Health Access Initiative (CHAI) and Unitaid, as part of the IMPAACT4TB programme led by The Aurum Institute, to support the commercialisation and roll-out of 3HP.
+The volume guarantee agreement complemented a broader set of interventions provided by the Clinton Health Access Initiative (CHAI) and Unitaid, as part of the IMPAACT4TB programme led by The Aurum Institute, to support the commercialisation and roll-out of 3HP.

-By the end of 2021:
+By the end of 2023:

 32%